ulyssetsd/ulyssetsd.github.io/README.md

 - Driving License
 - Musician from 2014 to 2018
-  - I manage my music band and took care of the organization during the 4 years.
+  - I manage my music band and took care of the organization for 4 years.
 We released two albums and made more than thirty lives across France and England.
 - Fitness and climbing
 - Asia
   - Passionate about Asian culture and travel, I love getting out of my comfort zone and organizing my travels for me and my friends across 8 Asian countries.